 In addition to a look at the imprint, press reports, mentions on large, reputable news platforms and trust seals can also provide information about the trustworthiness of a provider.

-You can find a detailed guideline for online art purchase here: Buy works of art online - 10 essential tips for your art purchase online
+A detailed guide to buying art online can be found here: Buying artworks online – 10 essential tips for your art purchase online

 Tip 13: Check the price history